wiztools/bc/README.md

 # WizTools.org bc

-A Java cli implementation of the Unix tool `bc`.
+A Java implementation of the Unix tool `bc`.